-Associate Deans: Debra A. Cinotti (Clinical Affairs), Allan J. Kucine (Academic Affairs), Marcia Simon (Research and Faculty Development), Mark S. Wolff (Informatics and Special Projects)
+ASSOCIATE DEANS: Debra A. Cinotti (Admissions and Student Affairs), Steven D. London (Academic Affairs), Allan J. Kucine (Clinical Affairs and Information Technology), Marcia Simon (Graduate Studies), Christopher Cutler (Research)

-Executive Assistant Dean: Maureen Burns
+EXECUTIVE ASSISTANT DEAN: Maureen Burns

-Assistant Deans: Erin E. Riley (Admissions and Student Affairs), Carol Sloane (Clinic Auxiliary Programs & Director of Clinic Operations), Kathryn Yunger (Institutional Advancement)
+ASSISTANT DEANS: Carol Sloane (Clinic Auxiliary Programs & Director of Clinic Operations), Kathryn Yunger (Institutional Advancement)

-The School of Dental Medicine contributes to the mission of the University through its outstanding educational programs, internationally recognized contributions to the body of scientific knowledge, and service to the community by providing excellent clinical care to thousands of patients each year.
+OFFICE: 160 Rockland Hall PHONE: (631) 632-8900 WEB: www.hsc.stonybrook.edu/dental/ he School of Dental Medicine contributes to the mission of the University through its outstanding educational programs, internationally recognized contributions to scientific knowledge, and service to the profession and community including the provision of excellent clinical care to thousands of patients each year.

-The School of Dental Medicine is accredited by the Commission on Dental Accreditation of the American Dental Association, and is a vital component of the Health Sciences Center.
-The school is composed of a number of departments, which are responsible for ensuring that the curriculum reflects the most recent advances in dentistry and medicine.
+The School of Dental Medicine is accredited by the Commission on Dental Accreditation of the American Dental Association, and is a vital component of the Health Sciences of Stony Brook University.
+The school is composed of a number of academic departments, which are responsible for ensuring that the curriculum reflects the most recent advances in dentistry and medicine.
 The Department of General Dentistry includes the disciplines of dental materials, endodontics, operative dentistry, prosthodontics, oral and maxillofacial radiology, practice management, and behavioral sciences.
 The Department of Children's Dentistry provides instruction in orthodontics and pediatric dentistry.
 Other departments include Dental Medicine, Periodontics, Oral and Maxillofacial Surgery, Oral Biology and Pathology, and Hospital Dentistry and Dental Anesthesiology.

-The foremost goal of the pre-doctoral program at the School of Dental Medicine is to provide an education that enables its students develop into competent, caring dentists, who are prepared to become leaders in the profession during this time of dramatic change in health care.
+The foremost goal of the pre-doctoral program at the School of Dental Medicine is to provide an education that enables its students to develop into competent, caring dentists, who are prepared to become leaders in the profession during this time of dramatic change in health care.
 Graduates of the school may wish to enter general dental practice, enroll in specialty programs, or choose a career in academic dentistry and/or research.
 The School of Dental Medicine offers the Doctor of Dental Surgery Degree, as well as the Master of Science and Doctor of Philosophy degrees through the Graduate School of the University and the Department of Oral Biology and Pathology.

-Post-doctoral programs in endodontics, orthodontics, periodontics, and dental care for the developmentally disabled are housed in the School of Dental Medicine.
-Ageneral practice dental residency is offered at Stony Brook University Hospital.
+Post-doctoral programs in endodontics, orthodontics, pediatric dentistry, periodontics, and dental care for the developmentally disabled are housed in the School of Dental Medicine.
+A general practice dental residency and a dental anesthesiology residency is offered through Stony Brook University Medical Center.
 In addition, the School of Dental Medicine is a major clinical campus for the Long Island Jewish Medical Center residency in Oral and Maxillofacial Surgery.

-The school has affiliations with a number of regional hospitals including Nassau County Medical Center, the Veterans Affairs Medical Center at Northport, Long Island Jewish Medical Center, and Winthrop University Hospital.
+The school has affiliations with a number of regional hospitals including Nassau County Medical Center, the Veterans Affairs Medical Center at Northport, and Long Island Jewish Medical Center.

 Students are provided an environment in which to observe the relationships of systemic and oral health in the hospitalized patient, and to participate as members of a health care team.